 This rationale is easily applicable and understood in the context of the Poltonowicz cases where the postmark predated the deadline date, despite the fact that it was actually received by the governing authority two days late.
 Applying this same rationale to the Roselli cases should then render a different result than the court ultimately reached since that postmark was the day after the deadline.
-While the court in addressing the Roselli cases made reference to the fact that "[t]heir efforts were impeded by a local procedure which might most favorably be described as whimsical. . .", such that this may have resulted in allowing the candidates' names to remain on the ballot, this Court is hard-pressed to overlook the fact that the "official documentation", i.e. the postmark, postdated the deadline.
+While the court in addressing the Roselli cases made reference to the fact that "[t]heir efforts were impeded by a local procedure which might most favorably be described as whimsical. . .
+"24, such that this may have resulted in allowing the candidates' names to remain on the ballot, this Court is hard-pressed to overlook the fact that the "official documentation", i.e. the postmark, postdated the deadline.
+Clearly, the postmark itself was neither a common denominator nor the determining factor in all three of these cases.